csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

    * Contact Us

    * Meetings

- * Clear instructions for how to use the application from the end-user's perspective
- * How do you access it?
-For example: Are accounts pre-created or does a user register?
-Where do you start? etc.
- * Provide clear steps for using each feature described in the previous section.
- * This section is critical to testing your application and must be done carefully and thoughtfully.

 ## 👇Demo - please open the URL below in a new browser and follow the instructions below.
 Click the URL below to see how the web app works without downloading the code and setting up enviroment: